A971RM/cadxf2svg/README.rst

 ==============================
-Dxf2svg - dxf to svg converter
+CADxf2svg - dxf to svg converter
 ==============================

-Dxf2svg is a dxf to svg format converter.
+CADxf2svg is a dxf to svg format converter.

+This project comes from: https://bitbucket.org/lukaszlaba And Thanks to Łukasz Laba.
+Please refer to the url for origin code.

 Changelog
 ---------

+cadxf2svg 1.0.0

+- support INSERT
+- support ARC
+- support Color
+- DONOT support frame filter

 dxf2svg 0.1.4